DutchKevv/Overhead2Crypto/README.md

 #### 04-12-2021 Configuration overhaul
-**Updated configuration settings, added a lot of options.
-Please update as shown below in the configuration section.**
+Updated configuration settings, added a lot of options.
+Please update as shown below in the configuration section.

-#### 03-12-2021 BUG fix
+#### 03-12-2021 Bug fix
-**Cause of a bug, the miner wasn't always starting with previous versions.
-Please update.**
+The miner wasn't always starting with previous versions.
+Please update.

 &#x200B;